EXERCISE | For Strength and Balance

 There are three different levels of activities you can do at home to improve your body strength and balance.
 These exercises promote upper and lower body strength and safeguard against falls and fall-related injuries to the head, neck, and spinal cord.
 Start slowly and work up to doing these activities 2 to 3 times a week.

-STABL resources are available in English.
+STABL resources are available in English, Mandarin, Spanish, Korean, and more.
 View them all on the Finding Balance BC YouTube page.

 Access additional STABL resources at HealthLinkBC.